Working with HTTP/2 in Burp Suite

 Under the hood, HTTP/2 is very different from HTTP/1.
 To help you get the most out of these features, we've provided a brief overview of the background concepts that are relevant.

-You can change Burp's default protocol in the project settings.
+You can also tailor this behavior to suit your current needs by changing the default protocol for the project.
 This is useful if you're performing testing where it's necessary to always use HTTP/1.
 You can still send individual HTTP/2 requests by switching the protocol in the Inspector if necessary.

 Keeping track of which protocol you're using